-The FAA says it aims to reduce the number of people exposed to "significant noise around U.S. airports in absolute terms, notwithstanding aviation growth, and provide additional measures to protect public health and welfare and our national resources."
+One FAA goal: "Reduce the number of people exposed to significant noise around U.S. airports in absolute terms, notwithstanding aviation growth, and provide additional measures to protect public health and welfare and our national resources."

 NextGen guides aircraft by satellite instead of radar.
 Satellite-based procedures keep aircraft from straying from a prescribed flight path, something they can do with a radar system.
 These "tighter flight tracks ... reduce the ground noise footprint," FAA spokesman Ian Gregor told the Almanac.